titanous/constantcrawl/index.md

 DDoS attacks and traffic spikes don't make sites unavailable.
 When you try to reach a site that's unresponsive, ConstantCrawl finds the most recent cached copy on the network and loads it instead.
-If a page loaded for anyone it loaded for everyone.
+If a page loaded for anyone it loads for everyone.